Thursday, November 26, 2009

 That about did us in.
 We were there forever!

 It was dad’s turn to pick dinner, and of course he wanted Mexican.
 But we drove all over creation and couldn’t find one we could park within a zip code of.
 So we ended up at El Torito, a chain.
 Though I did get this super pic of my kid with bull horns.
-Such a good time.
-Tragic that tomorrow is our last day!
-Back to the vitamin D deficiency!

 Tuesday, March 31, 2009